del Gallo Castle and Gardens of Horace

 19th century

-Mandela becomes a privileged stop on the Grand Tour
+Mandela, a privileged stop on the Grand Tour

 Between the eighteenth and nineteenth centuries, the European route to classical Italy often passed through Mandela, a village in the Aniene valley on the way to Horace's Villa.
 The place captivated young aristocrats, scholars, and artists drawn to its landscape and rich cultural layers.
 Goethe, alongside German, French and English landscape painters - including Jakob Philipp Hackert - frequented the castle and its surroundings.
 The Horatian “inner landscape” was transformed, through a Romantic lens, into a space of reflection and identity.